mirko-lelansky/java9-gradle-example-props/README.md

-# java9-gradle-example-props
+# java11-gradle-example-props

-Minimal gradle java 9 examples that shows a bug with the experimental plugins of gradle for java 9 module system.
+Minimal gradle java 11 examples that shows the properties location from the module path.
+With java 9 and the chainsaw plugin of gradle this example didn't work with "clean run".
+But with the moduleplugin from javamodularity and java 11 this example will work.

-If you use the run command than the jvm didn't find the resource file on the path, but if you use the install command and run the shell or cmd file the example is working.

 ## Installation

-If you want to use this project you need java 9(9.0.1 for example) and gradle 4.2.1 or use the gradle wrapper.
+If you want to use this project you need java 11 and gradle 5.1.1 or use the gradle wrapper.

 ## Usage